JinLi711/UIA/Art_Recognition/Log.md

       * That's simply because satire and political messages require domain knowledge beyond whats in the image.
       * Maybe classifying other emotions are possible.
 However, this is low priority.
     * It might be possible to classify graphitti art.
 I'm sure there's a dataset on graphitti.
+    * Future Project (maybe in a year or so): music classification.
+      * Clark said in his meeting that he had a dataset of 20 million songs somewhere.
+      * Paper to get started: [A Survey of Audio-Based Music Classification and Annotation](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=5664796).

 3. Researched emotion types.
   1. Robert Plutchik's theory